-Piyaji is a popular snack and common to Odiya kitchen, it is basically coarsely grounded lentils and flavoured with with curry leaves, coriander, ginger and onions.
+Piyaji is a popular snack and common to Odiya kitchen, it is basically coarsely grounded lentils delicately flavoured with curry leaves, coriander, ginger and onions.

 Last weekend we were occupied with house hunting and meeting Rohan’s new teachers at his school.
 We are looking for a new place to move in soon as possible and the only criteria was it should be closer to my son’s school.
 Although he enjoys the bus rides and is used to them since last year in Beijing but I thought if I could drop and pick him up it would be an ideal way to see him off.